ChrisMoller/mtx/README.md

 or dyadic:

 &nbsp;&nbsp;&nbsp;&nbsp;x mtx y
+&nbsp;&nbsp;&nbsp;&nbsp;x mtx['a'] y

 In the monadic form, an "axis" of 'c' (or any string that starts with 'c' or 'C') will do the cross product of the arguement.  'd" or 'D' will get the determinant.
 If neither is specified, the default is determinant.
-The dyadic form always yields the cross product.
+If the axis is unspecified or 'c', he dyadic form yields the cross product.
+If 'a', it yields the vector angle.

 (It's
 handy to create a couple of named lambdas for these: